hammedb197/ctakes-rest-service/docker/README.md

 ```
 docker-compose up db
 ```
-* This will fail first time as database is created
+* This will create database
 * Wait till database is created.
 This may take few minutes.
 * Ctrl-C to stop containers
 ```